-This year's Oxford Course is followed by a companion workshop on Entrepreneurship and Innovation for PhD's and Post-Docs, a workshop aimed at training early career researchers in the skills and knowledge needed for science entrepreneurship and innovation.
-Participants from the workshop are welcomed as audience members for the final participant presentations of this course, and a tailormade ticket package is available for colleagues attending the course and workshop respectively.
+This year's Oxford Course is followed by a companion workshop on Entrepreneurship and Innovation for PhDs and Post-Docs, a workshop training early career researchers in the skills and knowledge needed for science entrepreneurship and innovation.
+Participants from the workshop are welcomed as audience members for the final participant presentations of this course, and a package of tickets is available for colleagues attending the course and workshop respectively.